gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 The token is valid until (timestamp)
 ```

-TODO: layout image

 **Adding a Root Cluster from the Leaf Cluster:**

 When adding a **root** cluster, most of the data needs to come from the root.
 This can’t be done without cooperation from someone with access to the root cluster.

-We can't prefill most of the information from the leaf.
+We can't set most of the information from the leaf.
 This should be explained to the user and suggested that he ask for the auto-generate YAML from the root's web UI:

 ```plaintext
 TIP: